GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Introduction

 Beyond its main applications, GrandTour also enables the extraction of a large number of cross-view image pairs under realistic legged robot motion and field conditions, which can directly support DUSt3R~\citep{wang2024dust3r} and VGGT~\citep{wang2025vggt} visual-geometry tuning for improved geometry and relocalization in legged robots.
 Similarly, recent progress on foundation models for robotics~\citep{firoozi2025foundation} further increases the value of large, well-synchronized, and calibrated datasets.
 GrandTour provides diverse, synchronized multi-modal legged data with accurate ground truth, making it a strong resource for fine-tuning existing foundation models to improve robustness and transfer to real-world legged deployments.

 In summary, the primary contributions of this work are:

-\begin{leftitemize} \item \textbf{GrandTour Dataset:} We introduce GrandTour, a large, open-access legged robotics dataset capturing 49 sequences across indoor facilities, urban outdoors, and natural terrains, representing the largest collection of real-world legged robot data to date.
-GrandTour offers synchronized and calibrated data from an extensive array of sensors (including multi-LiDAR, multi-camera, multi depth-camera, IMUs, GPS, and full proprioception).
-Each data sequence is accompanied by high-precision ground truth, enabling rigorous benchmarking of SLAM, odometry, and sensor fusion algorithms under realistic conditions. \item \textbf{A Comprehensive Localization Benchmark:} We evaluate a comprehensive set of methods on the data of GrandTour and perform in-depth analysis on the performance and the methodologies. \item \textbf{Broad Utility and Open-Source Release:} We release GrandTour to the community under an open-source license, along with tools and documentation to facilitate its use.
+\begin{leftitemize} \item \textbf{GrandTour Dataset:} We introduce GrandTour, a large, open-access legged robotics dataset capturing 49 sequences across indoor facilities, urban outdoors, and natural terrains, representing the largest open-access legged-robotics dataset to date.
+GrandTour offers synchronized and calibrated data from an extensive array of sensors including multi-LiDAR, multi-camera, multiple depth cameras, IMUs, GNSS, and full proprioception.
+Each data sequence is accompanied by high-precision ground truth, enabling rigorous benchmarking of state estimation, odometry, and sensor fusion algorithms under realistic conditions. \item \textbf{A Comprehensive Localization Benchmark:} We evaluate 63 state-estimation and localization methods on six GrandTour missions to analyze their performance and methodologies in depth. \item \textbf{Broad Utility and Open-Source Release:} We release GrandTour to the community under an open-source license, along with tools and documentation to facilitate its use.
 Critically, the GrandTour dataset provides intermediate and processed outputs, such as legged-inertial odometry, deskewed point clouds, LiDAR-inertial odometry, terrain maps, point-cloud maps, and occupancy maps, to facilitate ease of adoption and targeted development by researchers. \end{leftitemize}

 {\arabic{footnote}}